 The French Club is an organization to provide its members with many cultural activities outside the classroom.
 The club has been in existence since 1989.
 Activities include watching French films, playing soccer and volleyball games against the Spanish Club, playing French Jeopardy and Scrabble, sampling French foods and trips to France.
 We encourage all students taking French to become members.
 The club meets twice a month.

 FBLA is an organization for students to obtain a better understanding of the different career opportunities offered in Business.
-Students have the opportunity to hear guest speakers and to participate in competitions, stock market games and attend conventions.
-We also raise money for the March of Dimes.
-The FBLA meets twice a month.
+Students have the opportunity to hear guest speakers and participate in interactive presentations that develop business acumen.

 The Italian Culture Society of Christian Brothers Academy is a student group that has been formed so that all CBA students can enhance their appreciation and knowledge of our rich Italian culture.
 The society creates opportunities to explore the many facets of Italian Culture, and to strengthen bonds between the Italian and American people.
 They welcome everyone, regardless of race, national origin, or religion.
 The only requirement for membership is an interest in Italian Culture and a desire to share that interest with others.